microsoft/OSPO/repository_cohorts/framework/docs/index.md

 It is from a fixed snapshot in time that is now out of date.

 It shows data from from real repositories.
-These repositories are all from GitHub organizations mointored by Microsoft either owns or has a hand in the governance of and therefore collects data on.
+These repositories are all from GitHub organizations monitored by Microsoft either owns or has a hand in the governance of and therefore collects data on.
 All the data shown is public data that we collect and harvest via the GitHub API, just like anyone else could.